 Final Thoughts

-Voluntary benefits are a great way for employers to offer supplemental benefits to their employees at little or no cost.
+Optional benefits are a great way for employers to offer supplemental benefits to their employees at little or no cost.
 We hope this blog answered all your questions about voluntary benefits.

 If you want to find out more about our platform and how you can offer voluntary benefits in your plan, reach out to a member of our sales team at sales@simplybenefits.ca.